amritansh22/Object-Detection-and-Extraction/README.md

 To run this file clone the repositry.

-### NOTE Please stop the cache storage of the browser, if not done properly the same imge would be shown evert time.
+### NOTE Please stop the cache storage of the browser, if not done properly the same image would be shown every time.
 I used Internet Explorer(See how to stop caching in IE http://bit.ly/2WpMBpN).
 ```
 git clone https://github.com/amritansh22/CaMicrosopeChallenge.git
 ```
-Head over to folder
+Head over to the folder
 ```
 cd CaMicrosopeChallenge
 ```